-There are three elements of our director compensation program: an annual retainer, equity awards and Committee Chair fees.
-The following table describes each element of director compensation for fiscal 2021.
+The elements of our director compensation program include: an annual retainer of \$255,000, delivered in both cash and equity awards, and leadership fees for our Lead Independent Director and Committee Chairs.
+The following table describes each element of director compensation for fiscal 2022.

-Annua l Retainer Equity Awards Committee Chair Fees (3)(4) Lead Independent Director Fee Cash Common Stock Common Stock Cash Cash Annual Amount \$107,500 \$107,500 (1) \$40,000 (2) Varies by Committee and role \$35,000 First Fiscal Quarter Reduced Amount (3) \$13,438 Not Applicable Not Applicable Varies by Committee and role \$4,375 Timing of Payment/Award Paid in equal installments on 1 st business day of each quarter Granted on 1 st business day of fiscal year (or pro-rata amount upon initial election to the Board) Granted on date of Annual Shareowners Meeting (or pro-rata amount upon initial election to the Board) Paid in equal installments on 1 st business day of each quarter Paid in equal installments on 1 st business day of each quarter Deferral Election Available Yes Yes Yes Yes Yes Dividend/Dividend Equivalent Eligible Not Applicable Yes Yes Not Applicable Not Applicable
+Ann nual Retainer Committee Chair Fees (2) · · · · · · · · · · · · · · · · · · · Director Fee Cash Common Stock Cash Cash Annual Amount \$107,500 \$147,500 (1) Varies by Committee and role \$35,000 Timing of Payment/Award Paid in equal installments on 1 st business day of each quarter Granted in December (or pro-rata amount upon initial election to the Board) Paid in equal installments on 1 st business day of each quarter Paid in equal installments on 1 st business day of each quarter Deferral Election Available Yes Yes Yes Yes Dividends Not Applicable Yes Not Applicable Not Applicable

-(1) The \$107,500 equated to 490 shares granted under the 2020 Long term Incentives Plan on October 1, 2020 based on the closing price of our common stock on the NYSE on that date of \$219.52.
-A prorated amount of \$98,542, which equated to 406 shares, was granted to Mr. Gipson, who was elected as a director on November 4, 2020, based on the closing price of our common stock on the NYSE on that date of \$242.69.
+(1) The \$147,500 equated to 421 shares granted under the 2020 Long-Term Incentives Plan on December 7, 2021, based on the closing price of our common stock on the NYSE on that date.
+The grant date coincides with the date of the annual long-term incentive awards for our management team on the date of the Compensation and Talent Management Committee meeting in December.
+A prorated amount of \$98,334, which equated to 335 shares, was granted to Mr. Soderbery, who was elected as a director on February 2, 2022, based on the closing price of our common stock on the NYSE on that date of \$294.35.